 What Is Intuitive Eating?

-What is the definition of intuitive eating?
-There isn’t just one definition of intuitive eating, as different people approach this style of eating in unique ways.
-The term “intuitive eating” was first coined in the 1990s by the authors of the Intuitive Eating book, Registered Dietitians Evelyn Tribole and Elyze Resch.
-They described IE as “a new way of eating that is ultimately struggle-free and healthy for your mind and body.
+… a new way of eating that is ultimately struggle-free and healthy for your mind and body.
 It is a process that unleashes the shackles of dieting (which can only lead to deprivation, rebellion and rebound weight gain).
-It means getting back to your roots — trusting your body and its signals.”
+It means getting back to your roots — trusting your body and its signals.

 According to the National Eating Disorders Association, the definition of intuitive eating is: “Trusting your inner body wisdom to make choices around food that feel good in your body, without judgment and without influence from diet culture.”

-- Anti-dieting (eating that’s not determined by any specific diet, like counting calories or following a risky low-fat diet plan, or purely just for weight loss)
+- Anti-dieting — eating that’s not determined by any specific diet, like counting calories (such as in the CICO diet) or following a risky low-fat diet plan, or purely just for weight loss